 Just as “Game of Thrones” enters its eighth and epic final season, a different perspective on the series emerges online.
 Artists from Brazil’s Combo Studio have reimagined characters from the HBO series as if they were part of a Walt Disney Studios animated feature.

-From the white walker to King in the North and Mother of Dragons to Melisandre, familiar faces from fantasy series show up in animated form.
+From the white walker to King in the North and Mother of Dragons to Melisandre, familiar faces from fantasy series show up in the animated form.
 Faithful to their appearances in “Game of Thrones,” these cartoon characters merge Disney magic with memorable scenes from the series.

 Brazilian artists Anderson Mahanski and Fernando Mendonca merged the magic of Disney-style animation with key characters from worlds of “Game of Thrones.”
 The images appear on the website of Combo Estudio, a company that has done work for Disney, Universal, and Netflix.
 Mendonca’s experience also includes work at Mercury Films, the company responsible for the Disney animated series “Mickey Mouse,” “The Lion Guard” and “Tangled.”